jettseale/Jett-Seale/index.md

 I work as a student software developer with an OSU organization called [EPICLab](https://epiclab.github.io/).
 I am mentored by [Dr. Anita Sarma](http://web.engr.oregonstate.edu/~sarmaa/).
 Currently, I am working on developing the front end of an experimental integrated development environment using TypeScript, React, Redux, and CSS.

-In my free time I enjoy participating in hackathons with my friends, building fun games, and hiking.
+In my free time I enjoy participating in hackathons with my friends, building fun games, hiking, and learning Japanese.
 Feel free to check out some of my work in the projects section below!

 ### Pages
 - [GitHub](https://github.com/jettseale/)